 Other mine jobs, although not as labor intensive, were also dull and dreary.
-One job for boys was to wait all day long to
+One job for boys was to wait all day long to open and close the gates for the wooden sleds, or corves, which were used for hauling coal.

 The trappers sit in a little hole scooped out for them in the side of the gates behind each door, where they sit with a string in their hands attached to the door, and pull it open the moment they hear the corves at hand; and the moment it passes they let the door fall to, which it does of its own weight...
 They have nothing else to do but as their office must be performed from the passing of the first to the passing of the last corve during the day, they are in the pit during the whole time it is worked, frequently above twelve hours a day.
 It is a most painful thing to contemplate the dull dungeon-like life these little creatures are doomed to spend-a life, for the most part, spent in solitude, damp, and darkness.
-They are allowed no light-but sometimes a good-natured collier will bestow a bit of candle upon them as a treat.
-[38].
+They are allowed no light-but sometimes a good-natured collier will bestow a bit of candle upon them as a treat.^[38]